mellow-ayaya/BagCustomizer_for_ElvUI/README.md

 - ElvUI

 ## Need Help?
 If you have questions or run into issues, post in the Curseforge comments.
-For bug reports, please enable the relevant debugging option in the Debug tab first to provide helpful logs!
+For bug reports, please enable the relevant debugging option in the Debug tab first and provide relevant logs.

 ## Disclaimer
 This addon contains modified UI textures from World of Warcraft (owned by Blizzard Entertainment) and ElvUI.
 These assets are used with the purpose of creating visual consistency with the original interfaces and remain the intellectual property of their respective owners.
 This addon is not affiliated with or endorsed by Blizzard Entertainment or the ElvUI team.